 Transforming students into independent, creative and critically conscious thinkers and performers.

-All students at Ursinus College complete the Independent Learning Experience (or ILE), designed to empower them to take initiative in the acquisition of education and to build confidence in themselves.
+All students at Ursinus College complete the Experiential Learning Project (XLP), designed to empower them to take initiative in the acquisition of education and to build confidence in themselves.